In this video I will be welding with some big stick rods

 6010, 6011, 6013, 7014, and 7018.

 7024 electrodes are also known as a drag rod.
-They are best used for putting down a large bead quickly.
+They are best used for laying down a lot of metal quickly.

 In this video, I ran into issues on the upper half of a multi pass fillet weld.
 The first bead welded great and looked smooth as glass.